SantoshDhirwani/benchmark_ethereum/README.md

 - "attempt" sets the max attempts to run caliper in our case.

 **Under "eth_config" we have Ethereum sut configuration.**
-- username used to access via SSH to the VMs.
+- "username" used to access via SSH to the VMs.
-- password used to access via SSH to the VMs.
+- "password used" to access via SSH to the VMs.
-- network_id the network id used to configure the Ethereum network.
+- "network_id" the network id used to configure the Ethereum network.

 ## Documentation
 This file serves the user to have a more in depth-learning of this tool and how it was organised and developed by the team.